JaneliaSciComp/BigStitcher-Spark/README.md

 You can choose which Tiles `--tileId`, Channels `--channelId`, Iluminations `--illuminationId`, Angles `--angleId` and Timepoints `--timepointId` will be processed, a typical choice could be `--timepointId 18 --tileId 0,1,2,3,6,7,8` to only process the timepoint 18 and select Tiles.
 If you would like to choose Views more fine-grained, you can specify their ViewIds directly, e.g. `-vi '0,0' -vi '0,1' -vi '1,1'` to process ViewId 0 & 1 of Timepoint 0 and ViewId 1 of Timepoint 1.
 By default, everything will be processed.

 ***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
-The Spark parallelization is written so it parallelizes over pairs of images.
+The Spark implementation parallelizes over pairs of images.

 ### Detect Interest Points<a name="ip-detect">